carsonwoods/systems-programming-book/README.md

 ## Contribution Guide

 The first step is to fork this GitHub repository.
-Once you've got the repository forked, go ahead and clone it and setup your environment.
+Once you've got the repository forked, go ahead and clone it and set up your environment.

 Chapter content is added to the `_sources/` directory.
 For example, if you are a chapter 0 section author, your section will be located under